thompsoncreative/message_generator/readme.md

 Tony Thompson, developer

 ## Description
 This program will generate a random message every time the program runs.
-The program will take a base sentence and swap out names and occupations.
+The program will take a base sentence and swap out names, occupations, and cities.

 ### Example
-Base sentence: Hi, my name is (name) and I am a (occupation).
+Base sentence: Hi, my name is (name), I am a (occupation) working in (city).

-Random message: Hi, my name is Fiona Willings and I am a pediatric dentist.
+Random message: Hi, my name is Fiona Willings and I am a pediatric dentist working in Dallas.

 ## Objectives
 - Build a message generator program using JavaScript